Corneal Allogenic Intrastromal Ring Segments Keratoplasty

 (CAIRS)

-CAIRS stands for Corneal Allogenic Intrastromal Ring Segments.
-CAIRS is the latest surgical advancement in keratoconus care and is the most advanced corneal sparing operation for keratoconus.
+CAIRS keratoplasty stands for Corneal Allogenic Intrastromal Ring Segments.
+CAIRS keratoplasty is the latest surgical advancement in keratoconus care and is the most advanced corneal sparing operation for keratoconus.

-I have performed the first and most amount of CAIRS procedures in WA.
+I have performed the first and most amount of CAIRS keratoplasty procedures in WA.

-With CAIRS, highly specialised, customised and accurate tunnels are created in the keratoconic cornea by the
+With CAIRS keratoplasty, highly specialised, customised and accurate tunnels are created in the keratoconic cornea by the

 Visumax 800 Femtosecond laser.